OpenMS/OpenMS-docs/OpenMS-Wiki/topp-faq.rst

 #################################################################################
 If an XML input file is used, please check if the file is valid.

-For most XML data formats, this can be done using the .. cpp:class:: FileInfo tool:
+For most XML data formats, this can be done using the FileInfo tool:

 .. code:: console
  FileInfo -v -in <file>